Kapālabhātī for improved gut, lungs, and brain health

 In kapālabhātī-prāṇāyāma, the inhalation is passive, but the exhalation is active using the abdominal muscles.

-Kapālabhātī-prāṇāyāma technique explained in easy steps.
+Kapālabhātī-prāṇāyāma technique explained in easy steps

-• First, sit comfortably in padmāsana, sukhāsana or vajrāsana.
-Keep back erect.
+• First, sit comfortably in padmāsana, sukhāsana, or vajrāsana.
+Keep your back erect.

 • Breathing in naturally, let the abdomen relax without effort or exertion.

-• At the end of inhalation, push air out vigorously using the abdominal muscles, .
+• At the end of inhalation, push air out vigorously using the abdominal muscles.

 • As a result of the pressured exhalation, there should be a feeling of slight light-headedness.